-Ethics approval and consent to participate: The current research work has been approved by the ethics board of Baba Farid University of Health Sciences, The approval document as issued by the Ethics Committee of Baba Farid medical college the docket number BFUHS/2K21p-TH/14858.
-All patients were informed about the current study and consent was taken from them.
+Ethics approval and consent to participate: the current research work has been approved by the Ethics Board of Baba Farid University of Health Sciences, The approval document as issued by the Ethics Committee of Baba Farid Medical College (docket number BFUHS/2K21p-TH/14858).

+Informed consent: all patients were informed about the current study and consent was taken from them.